List of Nintendo controllers: Nintendo Switch

+Joy-Con

 The Joy-Con are the primary controller(s) of the Nintendo Switch video game console.
 They consist of two individual units, each containing an analog stick and an array of buttons.
 They can be used while attached to the main Nintendo Switch console unit, or detached and used wirelessly.
 When detached, a pair of Joy-Con can be used by a single player, or divided between two as individual controllers.
 When the Joy-Con are removed from the console, two shoulder buttons, SL and SR, are revealed on the inner side of the railing.
 Notably, there is some controversy surrounding the quality of the joysticks used on the Joy-Con.
 Specifically, after extended use the joysticks often cease to sense certain directional inputs or sense directional inputs when none are given.
 This problem is colloquially known as Joy-Con drift.

-There is also a Nintendo Switch Pro Controller, Poké Ball Plus controller made for Pokémon: Let's Go and Pokémon Sword and Shield, and a Nintendo Switch GameCube Controller made for Super Smash Bros.
-Ultimate and Super Mario 3D All-Stars.